 Why should you shift your focus to being customer service oriented?

-Customer service to me means serving the customer and making sure they have good experience with your company at any single point.
-Not just from the customer service department but throughout the entire company from website’s user interface and user experience to delivery man sending the goods to the customer.
+Customer service is serving the customer and making sure they have appropriate experience with your company at any single point.
+Not just from the customer service department but throughout the entire company from the website’s user interface and user experience to the delivery man sending the goods to the customer.